 Character Development Through Conflict

-Both types of conflict should force characters out of comfort zones leading them towards significant growth or tragic downfalls depending on your narrative needs.
+Both types of conflict should force characters out of comfort zones, leading them towards significant growth or tragic downfalls depending on your narrative needs.
+The most powerful moments in fantasy come when external and internal conflicts collide, when the sword fight is also a crisis of conscience.

 Outlining Your Fantasy Story